skysense/skysense-website/privacy.md

 We respect your privacy and the confidentiality of information that you give us.
 We are committed to protecting your information.
 In the course of providing financial products and services, we need to collect and maintain certain personal information.
 This Privacy Policy answers some questions about what personal information we collect and why, what we do with it, and how we protect it.

 ## About Us
-Skysense Inc. (“Skysense” or “We” or “Us”) is the sole owner of skysense.jp website (“Website”) and all of the information collected on it.
+Skysense Inc. (“Skysense” or “We” or “Us”) is the sole owner of skysense.jp and skysense.ag website (“Website”) and all of the information collected on it.
 Skysense collects information from users in several ways through the Website.
 The Privacy Policy discloses how we collect, process, store and share information including the following:
 Personal information being collected via Website by Skysense How we use the personal information collected